AuScope/geomodel-2-3dweb/web_build/input/README.md

 * "styling" - change the style of the model part:
     1) "is_labelled" if true, then the object will be labelled in the scene with its "display_name".
 Default: false
     2) "scale" will scale the object in the z-direction, 1.0 is unscaled, 2.0 will double its height etc. Default: 1.0

+### 7. GroupRenameList

+The optional "GroupRenameList" section can be used to rename the group labels in the sidebar if the automatically generated ones are not suitable